JasperVanEsveld/TransShipped/README.md

-# TransShipped
+# Container Terminal Tycoon

-Container terminal tycoon
+To try the latest build unzip **TransShipped_build.zip** and run the executable

-To try the latest build unzip TransShipped_build.zip and run the executable
+You can also visit [Our Wikia Page](http://container-terminal-tycoon.wikia.com)